 This fact has plot relevance because, as we see before the opening credits have even rolled, someone has only gone and assassinated a newly elected member of parliament, right at the declaration of his victory.
 In short order we cut to Parliament, where Steed is quizzing his local MP (David Langton) about the dead man.
 And in a bit of swift plotting, Mrs Gale is persuaded by Steed to stand in the election to find the man’s successor, and is despatched to a local keep-fit studio, which for some reason uses the services of the same PR company as the dead man.

 Back in Parliament, again, and Steed’s MP is getting mildly irritated at the fact that this bowler-hatted outsider keeps buttonholing him, all hail fellow well met and prying questions, not least about this shadowy PR company which, wouldn’t you know it, Steed’s MP is also involved with somehow.
 Oh, and a five megaton warhead has also gone missing.
 It turns out the dead MP knew something about the warhead, was about to go public with it, and died for his efforts.
-Mrs Gale, in an act of bravado, makes it clear she also knows the same thing, and will also go public… Will this flush the killers out?
+Mrs Gale, in an act of bravado, is shooting her mouth off to anyone who’ll listen that she also knows the same thing, and will also go public… Will this flush the killers out?

 Why is an MP concerning himself with a missing warhead, when this is the concern of the secret services?
 Like the fact that Steed and Gale know instantly that the PR company is the important lead to follow, much in this episode makes little sense.
 And the more you know about the workings of the British parliament – or any electoral system – the less sense it makes.